marwhindc/mini-note-manager/README.md

 ## Download

-You can download the .exe file by clicking this [link](https://github.com/marwhindc/mini-note-manager/releases/download/v1.0.0/MiniNoteManager.exe).
+You can download the .zip file by clicking this [link](https://github.com/marwhindc/mini-note-manager/releases/download/v1.0.0/MiniNoteManager.zip)(includes JRE).

 ## Future Features